microfarad-de/water-sensor/README.md

 ## Theory of Operation

-This circuit measures the capacitance between two metal rod electrodes partially immersed into the water tank.
-Whereas the measured capacitance increases with increasing water level.

-The sensor sends electric current pulses of predefined duration through the electrode pair in series with a current limiting resistor, then measures the resulting voltage drop across the electrodes.
-The herewith formed capacitor is discharged after each pulse by connecting the positive electrode  to the ground.
+This circuit converts the standard water level probe variable resistance value of 10-180 Ohm to a variable voltage value with the range of 0 to 2.5 V. Whereas this output voltage value is proportional to the input resistance value.

+The connection wire harness consists of the following wires:
+* Red: Connect to the PT622 +5V probe power supply
+* Black: Connect to the PT622 probe ground as well as the 10-180 Ohm probe ground
+* Green: Connect to the PT622 probe variable voltage (0-2.5 V)
+* Blue: Connect to the 10-180 Ohm probe output

-The sensor is connected to the CBE PT622 display panel via the following three terminals:
+The output voltage is proportional to the probe resistance value, whereas the following applies:

-* Ground
+* Empty tank: 10 Ohm -> 0 V
-* +5 V
+* Full tank: 180 Ohm -> 2.5 V
-* Signal (0 V ..
-2.5 V)

-The level is signalled via the signal voltage ranging from 0 V (empty tank) to 2.5 V (full tank).

 ## Circuit Diagram